BISD STRONG Awards for Winter 2019 were awarded!

 Ella Arvish (8th Grader at Woodward Middle School):

 - Ella is always happy and positive.
 I've never once seen her without a smile on her face.
-Her smile and happiness is contagious and it's something I hope she never loses.
+Her smile and happiness are contagious and it's something I hope she never loses.

 - Words used to describe Ella: Encouraging, uplifting, positive, complimentary, kind, happy, bright, accepting